chrisnoonan98675/site/xl-release/how-to/remote-completion-plugin.markdown

 ---
-title: Using the Remote completion task
+title: Using the remote completion task
 categories:
 - xl-release
 subject: